State charges still possible for Baton Rouge officers

 Both officers remain on administrative leave, a standard procedure.

 Gurman reported from Washington.
-Associated Press reporter Melinda Deslatte in Baton Rouge contributed to this report.
+Associated Press reporter Melinda Deslatte in Baton Rouge, Louisiana, contributed to this report.